Fed announces extension in lending facilities until end of the year

-WASHINGTON, July 28 (Reuters) - The U.S. Federal Reserve said on Tuesday it will extend several of its lending facilities through the end of the year, in a sign the economic impact of the novel coronavirus pandemic has been more prolonged than expected.
+WASHINGTON (Reuters) - The U.S. Federal Reserve said on Tuesday it will extend several of its lending facilities through the year-end as the central bank continues to dial back expectations on how quickly the U.S. economy will recover from the novel coronavirus pandemic.

 The extensions apply to those facilities that were due to expire on or around Sept.
 30, the Fed said in a statement.